Short Film Palme d'Or

 The Short Film Palme d'Or (Palme d'Or du court métrage) is the highest prize given to a short film at the Cannes Film Festival.

-Since the creation of the Cinéfondation section in 1998, a common Official Jury awards the Short Film Palme d'Or as well as the prizes for the three best films of the Cinéfondation.
+It's most recent winner was Argentine filmmaker Federico Luis for the short film For the Opponents at the 2026 Cannes Film Festival.

+History

 From 1952 to 1954 and from 1964 to 1974, the highest prize of the year for a short film was awarded as the Grand Prix du Festival International du Film, commonly referred to as Grand Prix.
 It was then in 1975 that the "Palme d'Or was reintroduced and became the enduring symbol of the Festival de Cannes."

-Other short film awards

 Before 1952, various prizes were awarded to short films, including a Grand Prix for Documentaries in 1947, five specific prizes in 1949, and a Grand Prix for Best Scientific Film in 1951.

 During some years, short films are awarded the Prix du Jury, the Prix spécial du Jury, the Mention Spéciale, Hommage, and various prizes from the CST (Commission Supérieure Technique de l’Image et du Son), including the Grand Prix Technique.

+Since the creation of the Cinéfondation section in 1998, is a common a joint jury for the Short Film Palme d'Or and for the Cinéfondation prizes.

+Among its past winners are Joris Ivens, Serge Bourguignon, Jane Campion, Jim Jarmusch, Carlos Carrera, Xavier Giannoli, Simón Mesa Soto, Ely Dagher, Juanjo Giménez, Sameh Alaa, Flóra Anna Buda and Nebojša Slijepčević.